A Simulator for LLVM Bitcode: Working with Data

+For certain memory objects, the type information is directly encoded in the metadata generated by the compiler and does not need to be inferred via pointers.
+Such objects are the starting point of the type assignment process by which the \emph{debug graph} is obtained.

-In \divm{}, there is always a single distinguished object in the heap, from which the entire heap is reachable, including the stacks of all threads and any kernel data structures.
-This root object is made available to the user as \texttt{\$state}.
-In most cases, however, it is better to take a more local view: the currently executing stack frame, for instance, is available as \texttt{\$frame}.
-Finally, there is the \texttt{\$globals} meta variable that holds the debug node associated with the memory object in which all global variables of the currently executing process reside.
-Objects which represent stack frames and global variables consist of \emph{slots} which in turn contain values.
-Values in those slots either correspond to current values of local source-level variables, or contain pointers to variables held in memory.
-In both cases, a \emph{component} debug node is created, based on debug information generated by the compiler.
+In principle, there are 2 types of such objects: \emph{activation frames} and \emph{globals}.
+Both consist of \emph{slots} which in turn contain values.
+Values in those slots either correspond to values of (local or global) source-level variables, or contain pointers to variables held elsewhere in memory.
+In both cases, a \emph{component} debug node is created for each slot, based on the debug information generated by the compiler.
 These components then form a basis for presenting the data to the user.

+Additionally, in \divm{}, there is always a single distinguished \emph{root object} in the heap, from which the entire heap is reachable, including the stacks of all threads and any kernel data structures.
+The address and the C type of this \emph{root object} is also available to the simulator, and is mainly used to discover all the nodes of the 2 abovementioned types.